ACCESS WATER TEAM

 THIRSTY for girls and women to follow their dreams, creating access to our potential and power as individuals.

 Ann Bancroft is one of the world´s preeminent polar explorers and an internationally recognized leader who is dedicated to inspiring women, girls and audiences around the world to unleash the power of their dreams.
+She is Founder of the Ann Bancroft Foundation, an organization that supports girls to live their wildest dreams.
+Ann is a Fellow and Trustee at Wings Women of Discovery.
 Through her various roles as an explorer, educator and sought-after speaker, Bancroft believes that, by sharing stories related to her dreams of outdoor adventure, she can help inspire a global audience to pursue their individual dreams.

 LIV ARNESEN